venus342/KNOX-Reset/README.md

 Find the requirements for the app to work :

-Requirements
+knoxreset.com/guide/

 A one-click tool to reset KNOX Counter to 0x0.

-This app is compatible with most Samsung phones including the Note 9( A9 )
+This app is compatible with most Samsung phones including the Galaxy Note10+.

 Minimum memory required : 2 GB Free Memory Required